scc-digitalhub/docs/user/docs/tasks/data.md

 ###### Write table

-The `write_df()` method writes the dataitem as parquet.
+The `write_df()` method writes the data item as parquet.
 The method accepts the following parameters:

 - **`target_path`**: the path of the target parquet file.
-If not provided, the target path will created by the SDK and the dataitem will be stored in the default store
+If not provided, the target path will created by the SDK and the data item will be stored in the default store
 - **`kwargs`**: keyword arguments passed to the pandas `to_parquet` method